8 Remote European Islands You Must Visit

 With just over 1,000 inhabitants, it’s a natural paradise with forests, scenic walks, hidden crystal sandy, rocky beaches and two salted lakes.

 Food lovers will relish Mljet’s local white and red wine, olives and goat’s cheese.
 While adventure seekers will enjoy cycling, kayaking, snorkelling and hiking.
+For people who want to see the beauty of Mljet, they can also enjoy a yacht tour around the island by hiring a yacht charter Croatia.

 When you think of an island getaway, Estonia isn’t usually on the list.
 But the country has more than 2,000 islands off its coastline in the Baltic sea.